 Tetanus is a bacterial disease that’s carried on soil and other surfaces, making horses highly susceptible to it.

-Therefore, the tetanus shot should be part of the yearly vaccination programme for your horse.
+Therefore, the tetanus shot should be part of the yearly vaccination program for your horse.
 These vaccines can be administered separately or as a single intramuscular shot.

 Other vaccines, for which you should take a risk-based approach include: